Anchorage All Around

 At Point Woronzof visitors can take in stunning views of the mountains surrounding Anchorage as well as scenic Cook Inlet, with a possible glimpse of Mount McKinley - or Denali (The Great One) as the Natives call it in Athabaskan.

 Part of over 191 acres of protected parkland, the area is a great vantage point from which to spot bald eagles, moose, and even beluga whales.

 Visitors can try their hand at fishing in the creek after the tour.
 It’s easy to rent poles, get a license and all the gear you need right at the creek.

 Stunning views of Anchorage and Cook Inlet, with a possible glimpse of Mount McKinley

 Walk Around the City

 Lastly, we can drop you off downtown where you can enjoy walking around the city, the museum, rent a bike, visit the visitor’s center, take in the Earthquake movie to learn about Anchorage‘s devastating 9.2 earthquake or enjoy one of Anchorage’s fine restaurants.

 When you're ready we will be happy to drop you off at your hotel.

 Explore City Tour

-Tour operates daily starting May 15th - Sep 15th (Tours before or after these dates can be arranged by phone appointment only).
+Tour operates daily year round.
+Winter schedule may vary.
+(Tours before or after these dates can be arranged by phone appointment only).